Dolphins star Tyreek Hill detained by police entering stadium but will play in Week 1

-Tyreek Hill was detained by police entering Hard Rock Stadium on Sunday morning ahead of the Miami Dolphins' Week 1 game.
+Star wide receiver Tyreek Hill was detained by police near Hard Rock Stadium on Sunday morning ahead of the Miami Dolphins' Week 1 game.

+His agent, Drew Rosenhaus, told NBC6 that Hill received a ticket for reckless driving while he was going into the stadium.

+"The most upsetting part is the way that he was treated.
+Tyreek is not a guy that should be at his own stadium in handcuffs," Rosenhaus said.
+"We're going to look into it.
+This isn't over on our end."

 The NFL's leading wide receiver from last season has since been released and will be available for the game against the Jacksonville Jaguars, the team confirmed in a statement.
 The Dolphins said that several teammates saw the incident and stopped to support Hill.